 In number theory, students study natural numbers and integers.
 In computer science, number theory is an important aspect in several fields and applications.
 These include computer programming, public-key cryptography, graphics, random number generation, and cybersecurity.

-Graph theory is a branch of mathematics dedicated to the study of graphs.
+Graph theory is a branch of math dedicated to the study of graphs.
 A graph is a mathematical structure made of vertices and edges and is used to show a relationship between two or more points and lines.
 In computer science, uses of graph theory include networking, image capturing, data mining, and clustering.

 Binary is also how numbers are stored in computer memory, and it is in this form that computers do operations on them.
 For example, the number 2 is represented as 10, and the number 35 is 100011.
-Knowing how a computer sees these numbers and operates in binary format — as opposed to their decimal and hexadecimal counterparts — simplifies computer design.
+Knowing how a computer sees these numbers and operates in binary format—as opposed to their decimal and hexadecimal counterparts—simplifies computer design.

 Statistics encompass the tools and techniques involved in the collection and analysis of large quantities of numerical data.
 So how does it connect computer science and math?
 Statistics is essential in computer science fields like data science (as far as machine learning and Big Data are concerned), data compression, random number generation, speech recognition, network modeling, and image analysis.